Skip to content

 Each subcommand accepts -p/--path, which may point at an SDD root or a project root.
 Validation treats unpaired or ambiguous historical files as warnings by default and promotes them to errors with --strict; parse errors, missing targets, wrong link kinds, and broken reverse links are errors unless explicitly allowlisted for legacy migration.

-The sase sdd init output is intentionally short project-local documentation.
-It refreshes sdd/README.md, the directory map asset, and generated README.md files in tales/, epics/, legends/, myths/, and research/.
-Keep conceptual details here in docs/sdd.md; use sase sdd init to refresh generated project guides.
+The sase sdd init command enables version-controlled SDD in the project-local sase.yml, then refreshes sdd/README.md, the directory map asset, and generated README.md files in tales/, epics/, legends/, myths/, and research/.
+Keep conceptual details here in docs/sdd.md; use sase sdd init to opt into project-local SDD and refresh generated project guides.
+The generated guides are safe to overwrite, so do not put hand-maintained conceptual prose in those README files.

 Bead Integration